UP

 2 Using state machine for Manipulate expression

-By running the Manipulate expression logic as a state machine which detects what specific variable changed and update an expression based on that event only we can make better use of resources.
+By running the Manipulate expression logic as a state machine which detects the specific variable which changed and updates an expression based on that event only we can make better use of resources.

 The event will be the change of a specific control variable.
-The state of the machine will be stored in a Manipulate control of type None.
+The state of the machine is stored in a Manipulate control of type None

-The state of the machine will consist of the event name and any other state information needed.
-The state will be stored in Manipulate control variable(s) of type None.
+The state of the machine consists of the event name and any other state information needed.

-To simulate event driven UI, an inner dynamic is added, with a Refresh, inside the Manipulate expression with its own TrackedSymbols.
+To simulate event driven UI, an inner dynamic is added, with a Refresh option, inside the Manipulate expression with its own TrackedSymbols option.

 Each control variable will have its own Dynamic with a TrackedSymbols for its own variable.
 Inside this Dynamic, the event control variable is set to indicate which control variable has just triggered.